ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.10
+### Release 2.0.11

- - Small fix to not create an empty element from a closed element when using locate().

- - Fixed to keep objects from being garbages collected in Ruby 2.x.
+ - Added support for BigDecimals in :object mode.

 ## <a name="description">Description</a>